 - Delete Board: Delete the board at the end of the semester.
 Only the organizational administrator can re-enable the board once it has been disabled.

-*Typically an instructor would decide whether to use points before a class starts and not change this setting mid-course.
+* Typically an instructor would decide whether to use points before a class starts and not change this setting mid-course.
 However, this setting could be toggled off and on should you wish.
 Do note that during any time when points are disabled: 1) The scoring area that typically appears on the right of the board is no longer displayed to learners; 2) learners will not be able to know how many points they have earned in Yellowdig; and 3) learners will not earn points for any of their activities in the board.
 Any points already accumulated by learners while points were enabled are not deleted from the system and will be displayed again to students if points are re-enabled.
 Instructors can also view students points while they are disabled from the Admin tab.
-Disabling or enabling points does not affect the point rules that are set within the Points area of the Settings tab and they are simply re-instated when points are re-enabled.
+Disabling or enabling points does not affect the point rules that are set within the Points area of the Settings tab, and they are simply re-instated when points are re-enabled.

 In this area you will see a list of all board members, their e-mails, and when they became a board follower.
-In this are the board owner can assign any follower as an administrator for the board by checking the box next to their name in the admin column.
+The board owner can assign any follower as an administrator for the board by checking the box next to their name in the admin column.
 Admins should be left as board followers.
 If a professor wants to revoke the rights of any board member to access the board, they can uncheck the box in the follower column and leave off the admin check box.
 That user will no longer be able to access or contribute to the board.

 The "Members" settings are editable only by the board owner.

 The "Points" settings can be edited by any board administrator.
-Once any of the values are edited you will need to click "Save Settings" at the top right.
+Once any of the values are edited, you will need to click "Save Settings" at the top right.
 The point system settings deserves some careful consideration, so please see this Knowledge Base article to learn more.

 We recommend that instructors set topics to be required or at least suggested.
-Beyond that, creating and using Topics is easy and we recommend doing that before a course starts.
+Beyond that, creating and using Topics is easy, and we recommend doing that before a course starts.
 Topics do provide a lot of additional functionality and options which may not be immediately evident to you from this settings page.

 Here is a Knowledge Base article about setting up participation notifications for your learners, which we highly recommend.